chetnashah/webconcepts/ReactNotes.md

 ### Same element reference returned as render function output, (will skip child/children render)

 if a React component returns the **exact same element reference** e.g. `children prop` in its render output as it did the last time, React will skip re-rendering that particular child.

+Usually tags like `<Me />` will create a new react element each time so their render function call is not skipped, but props like `this.props.children` stay the same referentially so their render is skipped.

 e.g.
 see [Gotcha](ReactGotchas.md)